itpropaul/itpropaul.github.io/RCTotD/Resources_for_Analyzing_Windows_Logs.md

 Site From JPCert that shows Event Log evidence of attacker tools after they've infiltrated the network: <https://jpcertcc.github.io/ToolAnalysisResultSheet/>

-In a similar vein to the last resource, the following resource from Forward Defense discusses common attacker techniques/tools to laterally move through an environment and the Windows Event Log evidence of how to detect that activity. <https://www.forwarddefense.com/pdfs/Lateral-Movement-Analysis.pdf>
+[UPDATE 12/30/2020] In a similar vein to the last resource, the following resource from Forward Defense discusses common attacker techniques/tools to laterally move through an environment and the Windows Event Log evidence of how to detect that activity. <https://www.forwarddefense.com/pdfs/Lateral-Movement-Analysis.pdf>

 Two fantastic open source projects doing work with mapping Windows Event Logs to Mitre ATT&CK Techniques:
 - <https://github.com/mitre-attack/attack-datasources> by Jamie Williams, Jose Rodriguez, and Adam Pennington